maidsafe/safe_network/README.md

 Enter a blank line to receive updates, or some text to be written. hello, who's there?
-Writing msg (offline) to Register: 'hello, who's there?'
+Writing msg (offline) to Register: 'Hello, who's there?'
 Syncing with SAFE in 2s...
 synced!

 Current total number of items in Register: 1
 Latest value (more than one if concurrent writes were made):
 --------------
-[alice]: hello, who's there?
+[Alice]: Hello, who's there?
 --------------

 Enter a blank line to receive updates, or some text to be written.